Puerto Rican Serigraphs

 Rafael Tufino (1922-2008), one of the most popular DIVEDCO print-makers, brings together Puerto Rican seasonal “iconography” in a 1974 Christmas program poster, where we see the galloping Three Kings, a guitar playing parrandero in his traditional pava straw hat, and an assortment of festive instruments, including a hollowed-gourd guiro percussion piece.
 There is also a wood carving of the Archangel Michael with his scales of justice, the patronal saint of the celebrating community, whose coat of arms is just visible to the right.

-One major goal of the state-sponsored information program was to instill pride in traditional Puerto Rican arts and crafts like these hand-carved holy figurines, known as santos (saints.)
+One major goal of the state-sponsored information program was to instill pride in traditional Puerto Rican arts and crafts.
 A venerable santero (saint-maker) puts the finishing touches on a religious wood carving in another Tufino poster, promoting the 1956 DIVEDCO dramatized documentary, El Santero, profiling the devout wood carver, Zoilo Cajigas, who cannot sell his handmade santos in a religious art market crowded with mass-produced plaster saints.
 He finds they are more valued as folk art pieces at the Museum of Anthropology, History, and Art, the first to open on the island in 1951.

 As television antennae sprouted up across the island, there was no longer a need for public print workshops turning out informational posters.
 Government funding dried up.
 The Institute of Puerto Rican Culture closed its graphic arts section in 1986; DIVEDCO shut down three years later.
 By then, numerous independent taller workshops had appeared across the island, established by artists who learned their craft from the Generation of the 1950s that had been formed and fostered by these experimental, state-sponsored, poster-making programs.
 What began as propaganda had evolved into fine art.